mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "I've told you all I know," said the guard.

-  Melna made room for Linyu and jumped off of Laen-Laen's back to approach the guard.
-Pomri remained mounted.
+  Melna held Linyu steady and jumped off of Laen-Laen's back to approach the guard while Pomri remained mounted.

   She asked him, "Can you ask anyone to open the gate?"